mlederbauer/NMRcraft/README.md

 ### Download Docker Image

-To use the docker image just pull it from [Docker Hub](https://hub.docker.com/r/tiaguinho/nmrcraft_arch) and make sure [Docker](https://www.docker.com/products/docker-desktop/) is installed.
+To use the docker image, pull it from [Docker Hub](https://hub.docker.com/r/tiaguinho/nmrcraft_arch) and make sure that [Docker](https://www.docker.com/products/docker-desktop/) is installed.
 To pull it you can execute this command:

 ```bash
 docker pull tiaguinho/nmrcraft_arch
 ```

-(If you're o windows you might need to call docker.exe instead of just docker)
+(If running on windows, you might need to call docker.exe instead of just docker)

 ### Running the Image